sparkfun/SparkFun_LoRaSerial/Documents/Virtual_Circuits.md

 ## Remote Command Support

 The VC number range from 32 to 63 is reserved for remote command execution.
 The VC number equals the target radio number (0 - 31) or-ed with PC_REMOTE_COMMAND.
 This VC number is placed in the destination VC field and the local radio VC number is placed in the source VC field.

+## Example Program

+The [VcServerTest.c](https://github.com/sparkfun/SparkFun_LoRaSerial/blob/release_candidate/Firmware/Tools/VcServerTest.c) is an example C program that communicates with the VC server using the virtual circuit serial interface.
+The first parameter is the device path to the local LoRaSerial radio.
+The second parameter specifies the destination VC number to send commands or data.